borntofrappe/playground/borntofrappe/README.md

 ## TODOS

-- [x] add icon to landing page (purely aesthetic)
+- [x] update header section margin

-- [x] fix margin in blog post header and matching page.
-Allow to scroll horizontally
+- [x] remove unnecessary styles for blog post media query

+- [x] restructure header pattern to avoid cropping with the pseudo element

 - [ ] write copy for the different sections of the landing page